Renewable energy in South Africa

 Primary sources of renewable energy in South Africa are solar, wind, hydroelectric, and biomass.
-Pictured here are wind turbines in Darling, Cape Province.
+Shown here are wind turbines in Darling, Cape Province.

 Renewable energy in South Africa is energy generated in South Africa from renewable resources, those that naturally replenish themselves—such as sunlight, wind, tides, waves, biomass, and geothermal heat.
 Renewable energy focuses on four core areas: electricity generation, air and water heating/cooling, transportation, and rural energy services.
 The energy sector in South Africa is an important component of global energy regimes due to the country's innovation and advances in renewable energy.
-South Africa's greenhouse gas (GHG) emissions is ranked as moderate and its per capita emission rate is higher than the global average.
+South Africa's greenhouse gas (GHG) emissions are ranked as moderate, and its per capita emission rate is higher than the global average.
 Energy demand within the country is expected to rise steadily and double by 2025.